 2. When freezing milk, don’t forget to leave a little space at top of the container to allow for the expansion that will occur in the freezer.

 3. Freeze in small increments.
 Infants generally drink 2-4 ounces at a time, so store milk in varying small increments in order to minimize waste.
 (You can’t save breast milk once your baby has drunk from it; more on that below.)
 Don’t forget to label the milk container with the date (and baby’s name if used at daycare).

 4. To defrost breast milk, use one of these three options:

 - Place it in a container of warm water.

 - Defrosting or warming human milk in the microwave is not recommended.
 Studies have shown that microwaves heat unevenly.
 This can result in "hot spots" that can scald a baby's mouth and throat.

 5. Discard the remaining milk once your baby has fed.
 Once a baby begins drinking expressed human milk, some bacterial contamination occurs from the baby’s mouth.
-Therefore, it’s recommended to discard remaining milk within 1-2 hours after your baby has finished feeding.
+Therefore, it’s recommended to discard the remaining milk within 1-2 hours after your baby has finished feeding.

 HELPFUL HINT: To minimize waste, make your bottles with the least amount you think your baby will take, and then add more if she’s still hungry.
-Trust us, most moms would take the inconvenience of making an additional bottle over wasting a drop of that precious pumped milk!
+Trust us, most parents would take the inconvenience of making an additional bottle over wasting a drop of that precious pumped milk!

 7. Use defrosted milk within a few hours.
 Once breast milk is thawed, it should not be left at room temperature for more than a few hours.